 Masculinizing hormone therapy can:

-- Improve psychological and social functioning
+- Improve psychological and social well-being

-- Improve sexual satisfaction
+- Improve satisfaction with sex

 - Improve quality of life

 Your health care provider might advise against masculinizing hormone therapy if you:

 - Have a hormone-sensitive cancer, such as breast cancer

 - Have problems with blood clots, such as when a blood clot forms in a deep vein, a condition called deep vein thrombosis, or a there's a blockage in one of the pulmonary arteries of the lungs, called a pulmonary embolism